 Staff must log any behaviour issues on their weekly assessment form that is monitored weekly by SLT.
-If a think sheet is issued, then the child's think sheet and information relating to the incident must be filed.
-If a child gets three 'think sheets' in half a term, then parents must be informed and all 3 'Think Sheets' will be stored on SIMS.
+Significant behaviours should be logged in the online recording system - My Concern.
+If a child needs Triage - a formal restorative conversation 'think sheet', then parents must be informed and these must be stored on SIMS.
 At the end of the academic year, paper records will be destroyed.
-Consideration must also be given to the introduction of a behaviour plan.
+Consideration must also be given to the introduction of a behaviour plan and individual risk assessment.
 This should always be discussed with the headteacher and/or SENDCo.
 Record of meetings forms are used to record conversations with parents, and these are saved to the child's file in the electronic management system called SIMS if linked to behaviour.